officialrajdeepsingh/awesome-nextjs/README.md

 - [Lang UI](https://www.langui.dev/) - Beautifully crafted Tailwind components for your GPT projects.
 - [Draft UI](https://draft-ui.com/) - Draft UI is a collection of simply designed React components focused on making web accessibility as easy as copy & paste.
 - [Origin UI](https://originui.com/) - Origin UI is a comprehensive collection of copy-and-paste components designed for quickly building user interfaces for applications.
+- [Kokonut UI](https://kokonut.dev) - Kokonut UI is a modern collection of interactive and customizable UI components that is quick and easy to use with Shadcn UI.

 ## Icons Library